rcalandrelli/HiCtool/tutorial/tad-analysis.md

 **Note!** Contact data must be at 40 kb bin size to perform TAD analysis!

-To perform a full TAD analysis (calculating DI, HMM states and topological domain coordinates) we use the function ``full_tad_analysis`` of [HiCtool_TAD_analysis.py](/scripts/HiCtool_TAD_analysis.py).
+To perform TAD analysis (calculating DI, HMM states and topological domain coordinates) we use the function ``full_tad_analysis`` of [HiCtool_TAD_analysis.py](/scripts/HiCtool_TAD_analysis.py).
 You can either input a global matrix and perform the analysis for multiple chromosomes at once (only if you normalized your data using the Hi-Corrector approach), or input a single contact matrix and perform the analysis for only that specific chromosome.

 **Performing the analysis starting from the global matrix for all the chromosomes**

-For this case, you should have normalized the data using the Hi-Corrector approach.
+In this case, you should have normalized the data using the Hi-Corrector approach.
 We renamed the global matrix ``/output_ic_mes/output_normalized.txt`` as ``HiCtool_40kb_matrix_global_normalized_tab.txt``.

-**Note!** Since the global matrix at 40kb is pretty big (several GBs), it may take sometime to load it.
-Therefore it is suggested to run the analysis for all the chromosomes in this case taking advantage of the matrix already loaded in the workspace (as we do below).
+**Note!** Since the global matrix at 40kb is pretty big (53 GB for this dataser), it may take sometime to load it.
+Therefore, it is suggested to run the analysis for all the chromosomes, taking advantage of the matrix already loaded in the workspace (as we do below).
 However, you may select the chromosomes you want with the parameter ``--chr``.
 ```unix
 chromosomes=[1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,X,Y]